sleepjie/Valanar/Valanar Superdocument.md

 Alchemical Use:
 Habitat:
 [Description]
-# Technology

 # Cosmology

 ## The Planes

-The most popular methodology for visualising the ordering of The Planes
+The most popular methodology for visualising the ordering of The Planes comes from Master Illuminator Dante O'Leary, a cosmologist who famously traversed the plane of

 The ‘material’ plane is encompassed by waters which stretch on as far as the eye can see.
 In the Age of Ascension, it was possible for powerful navigator wizards to transpose their ships from one side of the plane to the other, though this art eventually became lost to time.
 ### Positive Energy Planes